Tczew – Dominican Friary

 Architecture

-The Dominican friary was situated in the north-eastern part of the town, close to the defensive walls.
+The Dominican friary, that is the claustrum buildings together with the church of the Blessed Virgin Mary, was situated in the north-eastern part of the town, close to the defensive walls.
 From the west it was adjacent to the parish church, while from the east to the Low Gate, facing north, and a little further away to the Water Gate, behind which the road descended on steep slopes towards the Vistula.
 In the times of the Teutonic Knights, a castle was built on the eastern side of the monastery.

-The monastery buildings were on the north side of the church.
-Probably their oldest part was a rectangular building located on the site of the later west wing.
-It was erected before the nave of the church was built, because from the south its wall was equipped with a triad of ogival windows with splayed jambs.
+The buildings of the monastery claustrum were located on the northern side of the church.
+Probably its oldest part from the turn of the 13th and 14th centuries was a rectangular building located on the site of the later west wing.
+It was erected before the nave of the church was built, because from the south its wall was equipped with a triad of ogival windows with splayed jambs (the middle one slightly wider than the two side ones).
 It was probably covered with a gable roof based on triangular gables at the shorter sides.
 The interior may have housed the oldest refectory or confession room due to the location of the building farthest to the west, closest to the town square and parish church, while the rest of the enclosure was further back.

-The remaining monastery buildings consisted of the north wing and a short east wing, facing the church with an oratory with a three-sided closure in the east, and a sacristy.
-The whole was probably connected by brick cloisters, separating in the middle a trapezoidal garden of the inner garth.
+The monastery buildings in the central and eastern part of the claustrum consisted of a northern wing and a short eastern wing, probably extended towards the church with an oratory with a three-sided closure.
+The connection between the eastern wing and the church was the sacristy, originally small in size, at the turn of the 15th and 16th centuries extended towards the eastern side and raised by an upper storey.
+The entire claustrum was probably connected by brick cloisters, separating a trapezoidal garden of the inner garth in the middle.

 Current state

-Until modern times, only the former friary church, now dedicated to St. Stanislaus, has retained its Gothic character, although its tower is today covered with a 19th-century cupola, and architectural details were transformed and renewed in the early modern period.
+Until modern times, only the former friary church, now dedicated to St. Stanislaus, has retained its Gothic character, although its tower is today covered with a 19th-century cupola, and architectural details were transformed and renewed in the early modern period (this applies especially to window frames and their traceries).
 The buildings of the medieval claustrum have not survived.
-In their place, there is now a modern school building, inside which some original details have survived (relics of the early Gothic windows triad).
+In their place, there is now a modern school building, inside which some original details have survived (relics of a triad of early Gothic windows, now forming part of the wall of the church’s nave).

 show this monument on map